skip to content

 The only difference between this and the previous type of budget virement is where the monies come from.

 However, it is not good practice simply to vire budgets so that budget and actual are in line i.e. surpluses or deficits do not mean a budget virement is required.
-All budget virements must be processed via your Finance Manager.
+All budget virements must be processed via your Finance Business Partner and Institution head of finance.

 Raven Login